gferreira/fb-variable-values/docs/pages/reference/glyphset-proofer.md

 designspaces
-: Open a dialog to select the default source to check the current font against.
+: Drag one or more `.designspace` files into the list.

 sources
-: Click to select which glyph attributes to check and report on.
+: A list of all sources\* in the selected designspace.
+Select one or more sources to proof.

 make proof
-: Show/hide check results in the Font Overview’s glyph cells.
+: Make a proof document for the selected sources, with one source per page.

 save PDF…
-: Show/hide check results in the Glyph View.
+: Save the current proof as a PDF file.

+\* The default source is always shown in the first page of the proof, and is not included in the sources list.

 Validation details